Sanandaj: Language

 The linguistic composition of the city:

+The predominance of Central Kurdish in the city reflects the broader demographic composition of Iranian Kurdistan.
+Persian serves primarily as the language of education, government, and inter-ethnic communication, while Kurdish is the dominant vernacular of daily life.

 Religion

 Most of the people of Sanandaj follow the Shafi‘i branch of Sunni Islam.

 Population

 At the time of the 2006 National Census, the city's population was 311,446 in 81,380 households.
 The following census in 2011 counted 373,987 people in 106,771 households.
 The 2016 census measured the population of the city as 412,767 people in 126,240 households.

 The city is the second largest Kurdish city in Iran, behind Kermanshah.

 Geography

 Location

 The city is between the Qishlaq river, a tributary of the Diyala, and Mount Awidar, which separates it from the old Ardalan capital of Hasanabad.
 Carpet making is the biggest industry in Sanandaj.